UselessGuru/UG-Miner/README.md

       When using advanced per pool configuration, it is possible to add an earnings adjustment factor for a specific pool.
 This simply adds a multiplicator on estimations presented by the pool.

       Example scenario:
-         - You feel like a pool is exaggerating its estimations by 10% - Set EarningsAdjustmentFactor to 0.9
+         - You feel that a pool is exaggerating its estimations by 10% - Set EarningsAdjustmentFactor to 0.9

    Pool Variants